 Autism and the Criminal Justice System

-Although the last two decades have seen an increase in awareness and the prevalence of autism spectrum disorder, policy and practice to meet the needs of this group have not consistently kept pace.
+Although the last two decades have seen an increase in awareness and the prevalence of autism spectrum disorder, policy, and practice to meet the needs of this group across the lifespan have not consistently kept pace.
 Autistic individuals are interacting with the justice system at high rates with varying experiences, which impacts their ability to participate fully within their communities.
 To address this issue, the International Society for Autism Research (INSAR) has funded an initiative led by Lindsay Shea, DrPH, director of the Policy and Analytics Center and Cpl.
 John Burke, an instructor at the Philadelphia Police Department Training and Education Services Bureau to write a policy brief on autism and the criminal justice system.

 To begin this work, the Global Autism and Criminal Justice Consortium was assembled to utilize the expertise and experience of international and interdisciplinary team of researchers, policymakers, criminal justice system professionals, self-advocates, and family members to catalyze four prongs of activity:

 - In October 2020, a two-day summit was held with partners from around the world from the Global Autism and Criminal Justice Collaborative to identify opportunities and gaps within the justice system for individuals on the autism spectrum and to form relevant policy recommendations for the policy brief.

 - Summit sessions were guided by the Revised SIM, with moderators facilitating discussions centered on each Intercept.

 - The SIM has a rich history in identifying predictable points of contact in the criminal justice system and was revised for autistic audiences.

 - We adopted and revised the Sequential Intercept Model (SIM) as the organizational framework for all activities.

 Within this model, each stage of the criminal justice system is represented as an Intercept.